acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 *  Yes this is additional customization.
 Contacting info@huge-it.com you may get it.

+= Does your form builder plugin supports Themes? =

+*  Yes, Huge-IT form builder plugin has six themes.
+Go to Huge-IT Forms, then Theme Options and select one of unique theme for making your Form more attractive.

+= Will Huge-IT form builder plugin allow for submissions to be exported to CSV or similar? =

+*  We have a sub-plugin for form builder to export all your submissions as CSV, PDF and Excel formats.

+= Is it possible to have several administrator email on your form builder plugin? =

+*  You can add as many admin email as you need, for that procedure go to General Options of form builder plugin, write your email next to Administrator Email separating email address by coma.

+= What is the function of Ready To-Go-Fields of Forms Plugin? =

+*  Form builder provides users with Ready To-Go-Fields, which includes the following important ready to use placeholders: Full Name, Date, Phone, Address and Policy Agreement.

+= Does your form builder Plugin include default forms to use? =

+*  Yes, there are several pre-installed forms to use, which are Subscribe Form
+*  Delivery Form,Contact US Form, Reservation Form.
+Form builder is flexible you can create any form you desire.

+= May I change the “New Form” name of form builder Plugin? =

+*  Yes, you just need to click on “New Form” name and it will allow you to write any title for your Form.
+*  Does form builder Plugin provide with Responsive design.

+**Yes, form builder plugin is entirely responsive, you can open your form on any device.**

+= How can the administrator change the subject of the email when receiving a form from a user on email? =

+*  In general options of form builder plugin if you leave the message subject field blank, the email subject will take the name of the submitted form.
+Alternatively you can set your prefered message title to all submission.

 If you think, that you found a bug in our [WordPress Forms](http://huge-it.com/forms/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==